SciML/DiffEqFlux.jl/docs/src/examples/stiff_nn_bruss.md

 using SciMLSensitivity
 using Lux
 using Optimization, OptimizationOptimisers
+using StaticArrays
+using NNlib
 using Random, Zygote
 using Plots, Statistics
+using Base.Threads
+using ComponentArrays
+using ReverseDiff

 # We disable the default plot saving and display them directly.
 default(show = true)